momostarsky/imebra_git/docs/logging.rst

 Linux specific instructions
 ---------------------------

-When compiled on Linux then Imebra uses the syslog call to output the logs, unless a different logging framework is selected by setting the CMAKE variable IMEBRA_LOG_FRAMEWORK to one of the following values:
+When compiled on Linux then Dicomhero uses the syslog call to output the logs, unless a different logging framework is selected by setting the CMAKE variable IMEBRA_LOG_FRAMEWORK to one of the following values:

 - *LOG4CXX*
 - *SYSLOG*
 - *COUT*

-The following example shows how to compile Imebra on Linux with the INFO logging level enabled.
+The following example shows how to compile Dicomhero on Linux with the INFO logging level enabled.
 The logs will be produced using the posix syslog call:

 ::